Information Systems Technology Bachelor of Science

 In this course, students will develop an appreciation of and the ability to think critically about culture and be provided with the tools to understand, analyze, and discuss works of visual art and material culture.
 This course satisfies the General Education State Core Humanities requirement for degree seeking students.

 This course is an integrated study of the main developments of the visual art forms (architecture, sculpture and painting) from Paleolithic man to the Early Renaissance.
-World art will be integrated into the content.
+Selections from the Western Canon are included.
 This course partially satisfies the writing requirement of S.B.E.
 6A-10.030.

 This course is an integrated study of the main developments of the visual art forms (architecture, sculpture and painting) from the 16th century to the present.
-World art will be integrated into the content.
+Selections from the Western Canon are included.
 This course partially satisfies the writing requirement of S.B.E.
 6A-10.030.

 This course is designed to help students become more active, critical viewers of films and to be able to communicate that understanding in writing.
 Like written forms of literature, movies are texts that can be analyzed and interpreted.
-Students will view a number of films from different time periods, genres and artistic approaches.
+Students will view a number of films from different time periods, genres and artistic approaches including works of the Western Canon.
 Lectures will concentrate on the narrative and stylistic elements used by film makers.
 This course partially satisfies the writing requirement of S.B.E.
-6A-10.030 and the Humanities Area B General Education requirement.
+6A-10.030.

 This course is a survey of the development of British literature from Anglo-Saxon times through the eighteenth century with attention to the historical background, the continuity of essential traditions and the characteristic temper of successive periods.
 Major emphasis is on the Old English, Middle English and Renaissance periods.
 This course partially satisfies the writing requirement of S.B.E.
 6A-10.030.